ibm-cloud-docs/openshift/openshift_storage_ocs_install.md

 Before you can install OCS from OperatorHub, you must deploy the following configmap to your cluster to set update the kubelet path for the OCS drivers.
 {: shortdesc}

-1. Save the following confimap to a file on your local machine.
+1. Save the following configmap to a file on your local machine.
   ```yaml
   apiVersion: v1
   kind: List